Yann Thierry-Mieg

 In Workshop on performance optimization for high-level languages and libraries — associated to IPDPS’2007

-Abstract Model checking is a formal verification technique that allows to automatically prove that a system’s behavior is correct.
+Model checking is a formal verification technique that allows to automatically prove that a system’s behavior is correct.
 However it is often prohibitively expensive in time and memory complexity, due to the so-called state space explosion problem.
 We present a generic multi-threaded and distributed infrastructure library designed to allow distribution of the model checking procedure over a cluster of machines.
 This library is generic, and is designed to allow encapsulation of any model checker in order to make it distributed.
+Performance evaluations are reported and clearly show the advantages of multi-threading to occupy processors while waiting for the network, with linear speedup over the number of processors.

 Continue reading